cararuna/Pokedex-master/README.md

 npm start

 ## CSS Media Queries
-To see the mobile and the desktop version use the width of 1920px (Desktop full HD)
+To see the desktop version
+use width of 1920px (Desktop full HD)

 ![image](https://user-images.githubusercontent.com/87839952/184237532-5cce3f58-62a3-4659-b70e-dbcd72cafb65.png)